-A round of deliberately quiet applause, considered appropriate during a golf tournament but often uncomplimentary in other venues.‘it's not that they deserved a standing ovation, but the golf clap was just plain insensitive’
+An instance of deliberately restrained clapping by an audience, of a type considered appropriate during a golf tournament but expressing a lack of approval or appreciation in other contexts.‘it's not that they deserved a standing ovation, but the golf clap was just plain insensitive’

 - ‘Will the relieved crowd of onlookers reward him with a golf clap?’

 - ‘A very big golf clap goes out to them for finally lifting the ban.’